Gratitude is like a muscle that can be exercised. It takes time to build.

 Not only can music improve performance by 15%, as we share in our article ‘7 Ways to Level Up Your Running,’ it’s known to stimulate memories while decreasing stress.

 I can attest to the memories.
-Listening to the songs I trained for during my first marathon still motivates me and brings in my longterm goals into view.
+Listening to the songs I trained for during my first marathon still motivates me and brings my long-term goals into view.

 Make some new music memories while exercising together.
 What’s on your playlist?